i2ichardt/HealersMate/README.md

 ---

-**Note:** This addon is designed for use in Classic World of Warcraft version 1.12.
-Check for updates and additional information in the official documentation and community forums.
+**Reminder:** This addon is designed for use in Classic World of Warcraft version 1.12.